 The fundamental challenge to describe quantum many-body problems arises from the feature that the Hilbert space dimension grows exponentially with the size of quantum system, making it prohibitively hard even for the most powerful classical computer to fully represents the states of the system.
 However, recently researchers have explored using modern cutting-edge machine learning techniques, particularly artificial neural networks (ANN) to encode quantum systems.
 For instance, Carleo and Troyer introduced a variational presentation of quantum states based on ANN with variable number of hidden neurons [2].
 Gao and Duan demonstrated the advantage of deep over shallow neural network on representing most physical states including the ground state of many-body Hamiltonians [3].
 Rocchetto, Grant, Strelchuk, Carleo and Severini have employed variational autoencoders (VAE), a type of generative AI model to efficiently learn states that are easy to simulate classically and can also compress and reduce the representation dimensions for states that are very hard for classical computers [4].

-In this paper, we will employ generative AI models, specifically, VAE and normalizing flows (NF) to learn certain hard many-body quantum distributions.
-Two types of hard quantum distributions will be studied; the performance of VAE and NF learning will be analyzed.
+In this paper, we will employ generative AI models, specifically, VAE and normalizing flows (NF) to learn certain many-body distributions which are generated from quantum devices that aim to demonstrate quantum advantage.
+Two types of hard quantum distributions will be studied: (add these 2 distributions with reference); furthermore, we analyzed the performance of VAE and NF learning.

+Technical background of quantum computing

 The elementary building block of quantum computing is the quantum bit (qubit), the quantum version of a classical bit.